h2oai/datatable/src/core/expr/!readme.md

    python `Expr` object, having the opcode from step 1, as well as the appropriate args and kwargs.

+3. Import the new function in "src/datatable/__init__.py" or, if the function is a part of a specific datatable module, in the proper "src/datatable/YOUR_MODULE_NAME.py" file.
+Also, add the function name to the `__all__` tuple within the same file.

-3. In file "expr/head_func.h" either declare the new class derived from `Head_Func`, or see if you can reuse one of the existing classes there.
+4. In file "src/core/expr/head_func.h" either declare the new class derived from `Head_Func`, or see if you can reuse one of the existing classes there.
-   Then in file "expr/head_func.cc" add the factory method for resolving your numeric opcode into an object of appropriate class.
+   Then in file "src/core/expr/head_func.cc" add the factory method for resolving your numeric opcode into an object of appropriate class.

-4. Implement the functionality of your new opcode -- either in a dedicated class, or reuse the existing classes in "funary", "fbinary", "fnary".
+5. Implement the functionality of your new opcode -- either in a dedicated class, or reuse the existing classes in "funary", "fbinary", "fnary".
-   In the latter case you would also need to add factory functions to "expr/funary/umaker.cc" or "expr/fbinary/bimaker.cc" or "expr/fnary/fnary.h".
+   In the latter case you would also need to add factory functions to "src/core/expr/funary/umaker.cc" or "src/core/expr/fbinary/bimaker.cc" or "src/core/expr/fnary/fnary.h".